The Colorado Trust is a foundation committed to advancing the health and well-being of all Coloradans.

 - Ethics.
 Conduct all aspects of our work with integrity and transparency.

 The Trust is committed to diversity, equity and inclusion in all aspects of our work, from how we hire to how we fund.
 We believe these values are essential to organizational excellence, and to achieving our objective of a more equitable and healthy society.

-The Colorado Trust is governed by nine trustees representing experience and leadership in Colorado’s health, policy, education, business, religion, finance and nonprofit communities.
+The Colorado Trust is governed by 10 trustees representing experience and leadership in Colorado’s health, policy, education, business, religion, finance and nonprofit communities.
 Trustees are elected by the existing board for three-year terms, with the possibility of serving up to three terms.
 Ned Calonge, MD, MPH, serves as President and CEO of The Colorado Trust.

 Open License Policy